 If the equity in a car loan does not exceed $7900 (this amount is updated each year) it may be possible to keep repaying the car loan but file for bankruptcy covering other debts.
 Similarly, a housing loan with negative or little equity might be quarantined.
 Legal assistance should be sought before a borrower considers such an option.

-The Ombudsman the lender belongs to can consider redress for loans not made responsibly.
+The Australian Financial Complaints Authority can consider redress for loans not made responsibly.

 The lender may have failed to assess whether the credit contract or increase in credit limit was suitable by failing to ask about the borrower’s requirements and objectives, financial situation and failing to assess capacity to repay or failing to provide a preliminary assessment on request and verify the information provided (s 120(1) National Consumer Credit Protection Act 2009 (Cth) (NCCP Act)).